In large-scale IT upgrades, it’s good to have an ally

 But it wasn’t just computers and software applications that were made better during this project – employees’ trust levels grew as a potentially frustrating mass upgrade turned out to be a disruption-free experience for users.
 Seizing the momentum, the insurer asked Protiviti to replicate the model in other IT initiatives, counting on the same level of high-touch interaction that proved so successful during the upgrades.
 And in a move preemptive of future need, the Protiviti team is already engaged to help with upcoming IT infrastructure upgrades.

 “From our sponsor’s perspective, they were amazed how well our team integrated with their internal team,” remarked a Protiviti project lead.
-“A number of users didn’t even realize we weren’t company employees.
+“A number of users didn’t even realise we weren’t company employees.
 That cultural unity was a big determinant of the migration’s success.”

 Leaders in the finance department commented on the speed with which the project was completed and praised the lack of downtime in departments during the transition.
-For the Protiviti team, however, the highest praise came from one company employee who emphasized how much Protiviti felt like an ally in the effort – the best kind of IT relationship any company undergoing a major IT upgrade can hope for.
+For the Protiviti team, however, the highest praise came from one company employee who emphasised how much Protiviti felt like an ally in the effort – the best kind of IT relationship any company undergoing a major IT upgrade can hope for.